Nicholas Saunderson: Biography

 Saunderson was born at Thurlstone, Yorkshire, in January 1682.
 His parents were John and Ann Sanderson (or Saunderson), and his father made a living as an excise man.
 When he was about a year old, he lost his sight through smallpox; but this did not prevent him from learning arithmetic through assisting his father.
 As a child, he is also thought to have learnt to read by tracing the engravings on tombstones around St John the Baptist Church in Penistone with his fingers.
-His early education was at the free school, Penistone Grammar School where he learnt French, Latin and Greek.
+His early education was at the free school, Penistone Grammar School where he learnt French, Latin and Greek, taught by then-headmaster Nathan Staniforth.
 In 1700 a tutor taught him algebra and geometry, and in 1702 he attended Attercliffe Academy, near Sheffield, for logic and metaphysics.
 He was introduced to Cambridge via meetings with the local gentry at Underbank Hall, near Penistone.

 In 1707, he arrived in Cambridge with his friend Joshua Dunn from Attercliffe Academy, a fellow-commoner at Christ's College.
 During this time, he resided in Christ's and could make use of the library but was not admitted to the university.
 He wanted to teach and with the permission of the Lucasian professor, William Whiston, Saunderson was allowed to teach, lecturing on mathematics, astronomy and optics.
 His teaching was highly appreciated.

 Whiston was expelled from his chair on 30 October 1710; at the appeal of the heads of colleges, Queen Anne awarded Saunderson a Master of Arts degree on 19 November 1711 so that he would be eligible to succeed Whiston as Lucasian professor.
 He was chosen as the fourth Lucasian professor the next day, defeating the Trinity College candidate Christopher Hussey, backed by Richard Bentley, when the electors split 6 to 4 in his favour.
 On 6 November 1718 Saunderson was elected a fellow of the Royal Society.
 He was also a member of the Spitalfields Mathematical Society.